-Matthew Ehret-Kump and Jean-Philippe Lebleu presented the following in the CRC Leadership discussion of Sept.
+Matthew Ehret-Kump and Jean-Philippe Lebleu presented the following report on Sept.
 14, 2013.
-The whole presentation can be viewed HERE.
+The whole presentation can be viewed here:

-JP: Welcome to another edition of the leadership discussions of the Committee for the Republic of Canada.
-Today we are going to talk about one of the main issues, developed by the LaRouche movement, the idea of national credit and national banking.
+JP: Welcome to another edition.
+Today we are going to talk about one of the main issues on the idea of national credit and national banking.
 Some of you who may be familiar with our ideas or proposals have probably already heard about a very specific form of banking reorganization called Glass-Steagall, which is a policy for banking separation that will in effect bankrupt Wall Street and protect the population from this banking collapse that we are living in right now.

 There is a second proposal, alongside Glass-Steagall, called the North American Water and Power Alliance (NAWAPA), which is an enormous water project for North America and which will require the further development of nuclear energy, specifically nuclear fusion, as sufficient means for building such an enormous project .